xingyizhao/BAD-BOOM/Pilot_Experiments/README.md

 1. `backdoor_basin.py` to compute the landscape data.
 2. `landscape_plot.py` to export the HTML visualizations.

+After the script finishes, open the generated HTML files in your browser to inspect the interactive loss basin and ASR basin.

 If you want to run the first stage manually, the command format is: